 Mandatory Sex Registration

 If you’ve been convicted of a child pornography-related crime (federal or state),in almost every scenario you will be required to register.
 There is no Federal agency that registers individuals.
 The federal government uses state registries even in Federal cases.
 There are many state web sites and even Federal web sites such as the National Sex offender Public Website which links to all 50 states including DC.

-Having an experienced Baltimore federal child pornography lawyer on your side can ensure no stone in your defense is left unturned.
+Having an experienced Maryland federal child pornography lawyer on your side can ensure no stone in your defense is left unturned.
 Call the Law Offices of James E. Crawford, Jr. & Associates at (443) 709-9999 for representation you can trust.
-Serving Baltimore, Annapolis, Bel Air, and throughout Maryland.
+Serving Baltimore, Annapolis, Bel Air, and the rest of Maryland.